Cyconi/2800-202410-BBY23/README.md

 -README.md

-## Setting Up the Development Environment
+## How to install or run the project
 What does the developer need to install
     Languages
     IDEs